13 / 10 / 2014 00:00 AM

 The first cohort of 55 Care Makers were recruited prior to the Chief Nursing Officer's Conference in 2012.
-They were able to learn about the national vision and strategy and commit to supporting frontline implementation and delivery through the promotion of the new vision ‘Compassion in Practice’ and the 6Cs associated with that vision.
+These Care Makers learnt about the national vision and strategy.
+They made a commitment to supporting frontline implementation and delivery through the promotion of the new vision ‘Compassion in Practice’ and the 6Cs associated with that vision.

 The principles for the creation of this vibrant National Care Maker Network are:

-- To reflect the spread of the whole of the NHS – individuals from all parts of England and all care settings
+- To represent the spread of the whole of the NHS – individuals from all parts of England and all care settings.

 - To provide an amazing opportunity for individuals who will be exposed to a wide variety of experiences, activities, and people across the NHS.

-Initially aimed at student and newly qualified staff, the Care Maker programme is now open to staff at all levels.
+Initially aimed at student and newly qualified staff, the Care Maker programme is now open to students and staff at all levels and disciplines.